Tanay Church: Features

 The style of the church, with its triangular pediment and rounded belfry, leans toward Baroque architecture.
-The church also houses a relic of a piece of bone of San Ildefonso housed in a monstrance, given by Rev. Fr.
-Felipe Pedraja in October 2006 from Zamora, Spain in which the body of the patron saint lies.
+The church also houses a relic of a piece of bone of San Ildefonso housed in a monstrance, given by Felipe Pedraja in October 2006 from Zamora, Spain in which the body of the patron saint lies.

-The 14 Stations of the Cross inside the church is considered one of the most beautiful Stations of the Cross in Asia.
-The carvings are depicted to have Malay features as evidenced by the brown skin of the natives and their squat figures, all of which are believed to have created by native Tanay artists.
-Some distinct depictions are borrowed from the native culture such as the "Tambuli" made of carabao and the bolo instead of the typical Roman sword.
-The carvings are encased in large glass windows across each side of the church.
+The 14 handcrafted Stations of the Cross images inside the church is considered one of the most beautiful bas relief installations in Asia.
+The carvings are depicted to have Malayan features as evidenced by the brown skin of the natives and their squat figures, all of which are believed to have been created by native Tanay artisans.
+Some distinct depictions are borrowed from the native culture such as the Tambuli (Buffalo horn) made of carabao, and the bolo instead of the typical Roman sword; as well as anachronistic juxtapositions such as a Pharisee wearing dark pince-nez glasses, cityscapes resembling a Spanish colonial city, and women dressed in their frugal 18th century attire.
+The carvings are encased in large glass windows across each sides of the church.